edHelper.com

 1 It has always been the nature of humans to do something better than anyone else.
 After man learned to walk, he wanted to run.
 After he found that certain things float in the water, he wanted to sail.
 After he watched birds soaring in the air, he wanted to fly.

-2 The Wright Brothers experimented with lighter than air machines.
+2 The Wright brothers experimented with flying machines.
 Better and faster airplanes soon followed.
 Once planes were developed to stay in the air for long periods of time, men wanted to fly around the world.
-By 1924, planes were sturdy enough to make such a long flight.
+By 1924, planes were dependable enough to make long flights.
 They would have to stop for fuel along the way.
 That made the trip an adventure to be planned carefully.

 3 Four Douglas World Cruisers took off from Seattle on April 6, 1924.
 Each plane carried two crewmen.
 Their goal was to make a complete circle of the globe.
 They would stop at planned destinations to refuel and rest.
 Spare engines, fuel, and mechanics were sent to designated spots over the globe.
 The planes would land at these designated spots on a schedule.